 Classic Installation (Legacy):

-- Never store in Document Root – Backups must not be publicly accessible
+- Never store in the Document Root – Backups must not be publicly accessible

 - Encryption – Backups contain sensitive data (password hashes, customer data)

-A backup is only as good as its last successful restore test.
-Regularly test the restoration in a separate environment and check for missing data.
+A backup is only as good as your last successful restore test.
+Rehearse the recovery process regularly in a separate environment and check for any missing data.

 Integration & Configuration

-Integrators configure TYPO3 and are responsible for secure system settings.
+Integrators configure TYPO3 and are responsible for getting the system settings right.

 - ENABLE_INSTALL_TOOL file in